List of Red Dead Redemption 2 characters: Arthur Morgan

 Roger Clark was cast as main playable character Arthur Morgan.

 Arthur Morgan (Roger Clark) is the protagonist and main playable character of Red Dead Redemption 2.
 He joined the Van der Linde gang when he was 14 years old, having lost his parents at a young age, and soon became Dutch's first protégé.
 Over time, Arthur transformed from a lost cause into Dutch's most dedicated enforcer.
 He is unwaveringly loyal to the gang, though the failed robbery in Blackwater troubles him.
 During the events of the game, Arthur helps the gang to survive during a blizzard, moving to Horseshoe Overlook before relocating to Clemens Point.
-There, Arthur becomes involved in a conflict between two warring families, which leads to the death of a gang member.
+There, Arthur becomes involved in a conflict between the warring Gray and Braithwaite families.

-Further exploits lead the gang to Saint Denis where a failed bank heist forces some members of the gang out of town; they soon shipwreck on Guarma, but fight alongside a revolutionary in exchange for a ship back to the mainland.
+Further exploits lead the gang to Saint Denis where a failed bank heist forces Arthur and some other members of the gang out of town; they soon shipwreck on Guarma, but fight alongside Hercule Fontaine in exchange for a ship back to the mainland.
 Reuniting with the rest of the gang, Arthur and Sadie save the captured John, much to the disdain of Dutch.
 Arthur reveals his growing doubts about Dutch.
 Arthur is soon diagnosed with tuberculosis.
 Shocked by the grim reality of his imminent death, he contemplates his decisions and reflects on his morals, driving his desire to protect the remnants of the gang.
 When Dutch ignores Arthur's plea to rescue Abigail, Arthur disavows the gang.
 Arthur discovers that Micah Bell has been betraying the gang.
 He informs Dutch, but the latter turns on Arthur and the newly returned John.
 Arthur and John flee, and Arthur begs John to return to his family.
 Arthur is soon ambushed by the vengeful Micah, and Dutch intervenes in their fight.
 Arthur convinces Dutch to abandon Micah and leave.
 If the player has high honor, Arthur succumbs to his injuries and disease and dies peacefully; if the player has low honor, Micah executes him.